opentracing-contrib/python-django/README.rst

 In order to trace all requests, set `OPENTRACING_TRACE_ALL = True`.
 If you want to trace any attributes for all requests, then add them to `OPENTRACING_TRACED_ATTRIBUTES`.
 For example, if you wanted to trace the path and method, then set `OPENTRACING_TRACED_ATTRIBUTES = ['path', 'method']`.

 Tracing all requests uses the middleware django_opentracing.OpenTracingMiddleware, so add this to your settings.py file's `MIDDLEWARE_CLASSES` at the top of the stack.
+If you are using Django 1.10+, add it to your settings' `MIDDLEWARE` list.

 .. code-block:: python

     MIDDLEWARE_CLASSES = [
         'django_opentracing.OpenTracingMiddleware',
         ... # other middleware classes
+    ]

+    # or for Django 1.10+ (including 2.0+)

+    MIDDLEWARE = [
+        'django_opentracing.OpenTracingMiddleware',
+        ...
     ]

 Tracing Individual Requests